WipasAnanta/Data-Analyst-Portfolio/README.md

  # Data-Analyst-Portfolio
 ## About
-I am Wipas, I graduated with a Second-Class Honours degree in Business Administration.
-During my first job, I had the opportunity to manage multiple projects simultaneously.
-Data management and research were instrumental in my success, fueling my interest and desire to develop my skills in this area beyond project management, I pursued online courses from Google Advance Data Analytics and Datarockie Data Science Bootcamp.
-These courses have equipped me with a strong foundation in data analysis and a keen interest in using data to extract valuable insights.
-I am enthusiastic about applying my technical and analytical abilities to the field of data science as an entry-level data analyst.
+My name is Wipas.
+I graduated with second-class honors in Business Administration.
+During my first job, I had the opportunity to manage multiple projects and liaise with stakeholders on each one.
+This is just a fraction of the work I have been assigned.

+Fueling my interest and desire to develop my skills in Business Analysis, I pursued online courses in Data Analysis from Datarockie's Data Science Bootcamp and earned a Business Analyst Professional Certificate from Microsoft.
+These courses have equipped me with a strong foundation in data analysis and a keen ability to use data to extract valuable insights.

-Independent learning further strengthened my ability to handle complex data sets.
+I am enthusiastic about applying my technical and analytical abilities to the fields of qualitative and quantitative analysis.
+Independent learning has further strengthened my ability to handle complex data sets.
 This period also fostered a keen eye for identifying patterns and trends.
-Additionally, I expanded my knowledge in machine learning, data management, and statistical analysis, all of which will be valuable assets in my role as a data analyst.
+Additionally, I expanded my knowledge in data management and statistical analysis, all of which will be valuable assets in my role as a Business Analyst.

 My commitment to continuous learning is evident in my dedication to exploring new data analysis tools and techniques during my free time.
 I am constantly seeking opportunities to enhance my knowledge and skillset.
 Whether working collaboratively or independently, I am motivated by the challenge of uncovering new insights and the gratification of leveraging data to solve complex problems.

 My Resume in pdf.